dfmcaleer/dsp/01-install.md

 Did you install Python 2 or 3?
 Why?

-I installed Python 3 because some Google research suggested it would be better, and it is the future of the language.
+I installed Python 2 because it is what I had already been using and because I have read that it has better documentation and libraries.

 ###Q2.
 Which Python Version Installed